-I studied geography at Southampton University - a mixture of human and physical modules I but focused on human geography, with minors in psychology and economics.
+I studied geography at the University of Southampton - a mixture of human and physical modules - but I focused on human geography, with minors in psychology and economics.

-Following this in 2013, I joined a small start-up called ‘Sugru’ (WTF is Sugru you ask?!) as their Community and Partnerships Manager and went on a rollercoaster ride for the next four years as the team grew to over 100 people in four years and broke records, crowdfunding over £3.5 million investment.
+Following this in 2013, I joined a small start-up called ‘Sugru’ as their Community and Partnerships Manager and went on a rollercoaster ride for the next four years as the team grew to over 100 people in four years and broke records, crowdfunding over £3.5 million of investment.

 Three years later I joined Penguin Books as the Head of Communications for Penguin Business, launching books with authors including Simon Sinek, Seth Godin, Sam Conniff Allende, Eric Ries, Rachel Botsman and General Stanley McChrystal.